Gotokuji Temple in Photos

 It takes a little effort to find them in Setagayas’ backstreets.
 But, it is worthwhile.
 Gotokuji Temple is beautiful and even has a pagoda.
 There are many trees too providing shade.
 It is a lovely place.
 And there is a historic cemetery.

-Some people might be pretty surprised on their first visit.
+You might be surprised on your first visit.
 The area for the cats is small.
-They are next to one of the temple halls, in an area about five meters in length and two meters wide.
+They are next to a temple hall, in an area about five meters in length and two meters wide.
 The statues are on the ground, on other statues, on shelves, and in window frames!
-They are everywhere.
+Maneki Neko are everywhere.

-The Maneki Neko are all different sizes, some are pretty large, but many are tiny.
-They all have one thing in common – they are adorable!
+They are all different sizes, some are large, and others are tiny.
+But they are all adorable!
 That cuteness might make you want to take one home.

 You can buy them at the temple’s administration building.
 They come in different sizes and cost between 300 and 5000 yen.
 The cheaper ones are tiny, only a couple of centimeters high.
 But, the 5000 yen ones are large.